badd-labs/badd-labs/labs/B2/README.md

 Exercise 2.
 Defending AMM against arbitrage
 ---

 The cause of arbitrage is the price differences across multiple AMM pools.
-To mitigate arbitrage, one can “reroute” swap requests to reduce or remove the price differences.
+To mitigate arbitrage, one can “reroute” swap requests to reduce or eliminate the price differences.

 Consider the example with two pools where OttoSwap's pool `PU` has $xU$ / $yU$ units of `TokenX` / `TokenY`.
 CuseSwap's pool `PV` has $xV$ / $yV$ units of `TokenX` / `TokenY`.
 Initially, the exchange rates at the two pools are different.